dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     *   Sending notifications to business systems and users.

-A real-world example of an enterprise-level hybrid-application pipeline is Pattison Food Group's
+A real-world example of an enterprise-level hybrid application is Pattison Food Group's
 `production application <https://www.dwavequantum.com/resources/application/e-comm-driver-auto-scheduling-pattison-food-group>`_,
 which uses D-Wave's hybrid solvers to optimize the weekly assignment